Controlling the false discovery rate via knockoffs: Discussion

-Finally, the analysis and methods presented here rely on the assumption that $\bm\Sigma=\X^\top\X$ is invertible, which is necessary so that $\X_j$ does not lie in the span of the remaining $(p-1)$ features and its effect on the response is, therefore, identifiable.
-In many modern applications, however, we are interested in a regime where $p>n$ and $\bm \Sigma$ is defacto non-invertible.
-In this type of setting, we can always write $\X_j$ as some linear combination of the other features, $\X_j=\X_{(-j)}\bm\alpha^{(j)}$, where $\X_{(-j)}$ is the design matrix with $j$th column removed and $\bm\alpha^{(j)}\in\R^{p-1}$.
-Hence, we cannot distinguish between a mean function that depends on $\X_j$ versus a mean function that depends on the linear combination $\X_{(-j)}\bm\alpha^{(j)}$.
-However, there are many types of common additional assumptions that may allow us to overcome this identifiability problem---for instance, sparse dependence structure among the features themselves and between the mean response and the features.
-We are exploring this type of approach in ongoing research.
+Finally, the analysis and methods presented here rely on the assumption that $\bolds\Sigma=\X^\top\X$ is invertible, which is necessary so that $\X_j$ does not lie in the span of the remaining $(p-1)$ features, and its effect on the response is, therefore, identifiable.\footnote{When this is not the case, we cannot distinguish between a mean function that depends on $\X_j$ versus a mean function that depends on the linear combination of the other variables.} In many modern applications, however, we are interested in a regime where $p>n$ and $\bolds\Sigma$ is defacto noninvertible.
+Here, there are many types of common additional assumptions that may allow us to overcome the identifiability problem---for instance, sparse dependence structure among the features themselves and between the mean response and the features.
+One possible approach is to split the observations in two disjoint sets, using the first to screen for a smaller set of potential features, and the second to run the (low-dimensional) knockoff filter over this smaller set of features only.
+Our ongoing research develops knockoff methodology for high dimensions with higher power, and we certainly hope to report on our findings in a future publication.